yuzu9x/sugarforyourteaaa/posts/first.md

 I tried to tie this assignment to something mundane that I encounter on the daily, as well as many others.
 At the time this project was assigned, I was really into eating raw sugarcane and drinking sugarcane juice.
 From there, I had the idea to build a miniature town using sugar, humanizing the non-sentient ingredient.
 <br> That what if one day impossibly into the future, sugar were a living breathing organism, and has gained monopoly over their own people as export?
 <br>
-Sugar would be used to build homes, tools,
+Sugar would be used to build homes, tools, and makes up the population itself.
+Without the sugar, there would be nothing!
+In order to maintain a living and working village, sugar needs to be harvested and "used".

 Sugar MEMORIAL for the deceased